philophilo/motion/README.md

 - `make shell` Allows opening the container's shell.

 - `make output` This requires that `make apply` has been run already.
 It prints `base_url` from the api gateway and `bucket_name`.

+- `make destroy` Destroys all the AWS resources that were setup usinf terraform.

 ### Continuous Integration (CI)